openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification supports the response being sent using a redirect but also using an HTTPS POST request.
 This enables the response to be sent across devices, or when the response size exceeds the redirect URL character size limitation.

 Implementations can also be built on top of OpenID Connect Core, which is also based on OAuth 2.0.
-To benefit from the subject-signed ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].
+To benefit from the Self-Issued ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].

 Any of the OAuth 2.0 related specifications, such as [@RFC9126] and [@RFC9101], and Best Current Practice (BCP) documents, such as [@RFC8252] and [@I-D.ietf-oauth-security-topics], can be implemented on top of this specification.